 You could get all this information in a single meeting with the right person in your company, quite likely your Human Resources person.
 Treat the meeting like a fact-finding meeting.
 Take notes and send an email to confirm the details you discussed so you have a record.

 Wow – what a fantastic list!
 I know I didn’t think to ask barely any of these questions before taking my leave.
-If you’re ready to take this to your workplace, you can download this list of questions, complete with note-taking space, on Shauna’s site!
+Be sure to read Shauna’s other guest post, focusing on the ins & outs of applying for maternity & parental leave in New Brunswick.

 Shauna is a Chartered Professional in Human Resources with a Master’s Degree in Business and Undergraduate Degree in Communications.
 She lives in a house filled with boys; her partner and their two sons.
-You can find her on her website, on Facebook, and on Instagram.
-Watch for more of her columns on Pickle Planet, too!
+You can find more on her website and on Pickle Planet, too!